lbelfield/mse-eme/README.md

 - which is a bit more like how a real ABR player would work
 - you can then integrate fetch so that it downloads the segments on demand as needed

-- if you're using the fabric content off octo-dev
+- if you're using the fabric content off octo-dev: `dazn aws exec -p dazn-octo-dev aws s3 sync s3://fabric-test-media/ ./public-dir/`
 - then you'll find audio and video segments there for all bitrates

 - then you can get into bandwidth estimation on the fly